syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/get-filtered-rows.md

 ## Get the filtered rows in ##Platform_Name## Spreadsheet control

 Filtering allows you to view specific rows in a spreadsheet by hiding the other rows.
 You can enable or disable filtering functionality using the [allowFiltering](https://ej2.syncfusion.com/documentation/api/spreadsheet/#allowfiltering) property.
 You can also use the [applyFilter](https://ej2.syncfusion.com/documentation/api/spreadsheet/#applyfilter) method to filter the data.
-The filtered rows can be obtained by using the isFiltered property on each row.
+The filtered rows can be obtained by using the `isFiltered` property on each row.

-The following code example shows how to get the filtered row details.
+The following code example shows how to get the filtered rows.

 {% if page.publishingplatform == "typescript" %}